jart/lobstermacs/MANUAL.markdown

   bar of `=` or `-` characters is the correct length.
 Press multiple times to cycle through different types of section headers.

+## Revision Control

+Revision control is a *invaluable tool* if you're a programmer.
+Lobstermacs has excellent VCS support that you're going to love:

+### Git using Magit

+When working on GitHub projects, or hacking the Linux kernel, Lobstermacs offers amazing Git support using "Magit."
+The best thing about Magit is that it turns Git's concept of a "Staging Area" from an annoyance to an incredible strength!

+Note: If you have never used Git before, pick a folder with lots of code and run `git init`, `git add .` then `git commit -a -m 'Initial Checkin'`.
+Now change a bunch of files and you're ready to get
+started:

+* `C-x g`: Open up Git status buffer

+#### Status Window Shortcuts

+* `g`: Refresh the Git status buffer with the latest information
+* `c`: Start a commit
+* `P`: Push your latest commits to a server like GitHub
+* `F`: Pull new commits other people have made from the server
+* `k`: Discard changes made to a file (like `svn revert`)
+* `i`: Add file to your `.gitignore` file

+#### Staging Files and Hunks

+* `<tab>`: Toggles expansion of hunks (see what changed in a file, and cherry-pick only specific hunks that you want to commit)
+* `n` and `p`: Jump between hunks
+* `s`: Stage file or hunk to be committed
+* `u`: Stage file or hunk to be committed
+* `<enter>`: Jump to the source code for this file or hunk

+See the menu-bar named 'Magit' which appears when you open the status window for more information.
+If you don't have a menu bar, type `C-h m` for more information.

 ## About

     Lobstermacs